pjsilvestre/CS157A-21/Project_Proposal.md

 User information should remain confidential with securely stored information via user accounts.

 ### Usability
 The application should be accessible and easy to use with clear instruction provided for non-trivial use cases.
+The application should have an aesthetically pleasing user interface design that helps engage users in continuously using the app.

+### Installability
+The application should be able to be installed, uninstalled, or reinstalled into a target environment.

+### Flexibility
+The application's graphical user interface should be able to adapt to different webpage environments across mobile phones and laptops.